-Peanut Digger-Shaker-Inverter (DSI)
+Peanut Digger-Shaker-Inverter Optimization

-Gary Roberson and Jason Ward
+Gary Roberson and Jason Ward Extension Specialists Biological and Agricultural Engineering North Carolina State University

 Well before reaching a decision on what date to begin harvesting peanuts, careful consideration should be given to preparing the harvest machines.
 Like most machines, the peanut digger-shaker-inverter (DSI), or just digger for short, performs best when well maintained and properly prepared for the harvest season.
 Once in the field, attention should turn to proper operating practices, including good daily maintenance.